Ministry of Health and Long-Term Care and Ministry of Health Promotion

 What students do

-Our students have the opportunity to work with experienced counsel on a range of legal matters, in addition to having the opportunity to work independently on assigned files.
+Our students have the opportunity to work with experienced counsel on a range of legal matters.
 Our students can expect exposure to diverse areas of law, and an experience that will help to refine their skills and interests.

-With no formal rotation system, our students are exposed to various practice areas, including administrative law, intellectual property, labour/employment, and commercial law, as they pertain to the health sector.
+With no formal rotation system, our students are exposed to various practice areas, including administrative law, intellectual property and commercial law, as they pertain to the health sector.

 Our lawyers often involve students as they draw on the skills of colleagues throughout the Ministry of the Attorney General (MAG).